If you don't repay your student loan you could face:

 - B.C. debt management measures.

 If your guaranteed B.C. student loan is 180 days overdue, you will not be able to get any more funding from StudentAid BC.
 Your lender or bank will forward your loan to Revenue Services of British Columbia.
 They will assign a collection officer to work with you to set a new repayment schedule.
-Interest will be charged on the unpaid balance at the prime rate plus 1.5%.

-If you miss two monthly payments in a row on a risk-sharing loan, you will be not be able to get any more funding from StudentAid BC.
+If you miss two monthly payments in a row on a risk-sharing loan, you will not be able to get any more funding from StudentAid BC.
 Your lender or bank is responsible for collecting your loan.
 If you declare bankruptcy during an interest-free period, your lender or bank will send your B.C. student loan to Revenue Services of British Columbia for collection.